Mukafor/hello-world/README.md

 # hello-world
 This is an hello world introduction to Github
 Adeyemi Blessing is my name.
-I am an aspiring zoologist, android and web app developer.
+I am an aspiring full stack developer I'm learining Java, Javafx and kotlin with hope for  more as I grow.
-I use mainly Java, learning kotlin and hoping to learn more languages.